antmicro/topwrap/docs/source/developers_guide/future_enhancements.md

 This will require writing or creating bus arbiters (round-robin, crossbar) and providing a mechanism for connecting master(s) and slave(s) together.
 As a result, the user should be able to create complex SoC with Topwrap.

+Currently only experimental support for Wishbone with a round-robin arbiter {ref}`is available <interconnect-generation>`.

 (improve-recreating-design)=
 ## Improve the process of recreating a design from a YAML file